jmloudis/SpringQuickStart/README.md

 # SpringQuickStart
 - Pre populated SQL database with JPA and Hibernate
-- Spring security with functional login and register
+- Spring security with functional login and registration
+- USER and ADMIN roles
-- Bcrypt hashing for passwords
+- Bcrypt implementation
 - MVC Framework
+- Source Code with comments and explanation